II. Qualifications to be a Candidate

 - Campaign Advertising Disclaimer Guidelines: Print and broadcast media and campaign literature must be clearly identified with an advertising disclaimer.

-- Fair Campaign Practices Act (FCPA): Refer to this link to view the FCPA law in detail.
+- Fair Campaign Practices Act (FCPA): Refer to this link to view FCPA law in detail.
+Click on "Title 17" in the left column and then "Chapter 5" on the right.

 The state party requires candidates to file a qualifying fee and the following Declaration of Candidacy form.